uva-slpl/nlp2/index.md

 # Content

-This course, which builds on NLP I, is about structured prediction.
+This course, which builds on NLP I, is about statistical learning for structure prediction problems.
-We will concentrate on Machine Translation as a good example of an application field for a wide set of computational linguistic tasks such as parsing, morphology and semantics.
+We will concentrate on *machine translation* as a good example of an NLP problem that encompasses a wide set of computational linguistic tasks such as parsing, morphology and semantics.

 # Format

-This is a research-oriented course.
-A  number of lectures is given by the lecturers and invited speakers.
-Depending on number of students, we will have discussion sessions where students present selected articles to the class.
+This is a research-oriented course where we have lectures, discussion sessions led by students, labs, and project assignments.
+We supply reading material (either research papers or tutorials) for lectures as well as a list of pointers for further reading.

 ## Homework